 The cup of Schwarzwald tea stands silently in front of the young man.
 Dark circles of residue form on the bottom of the cup’s white china.
 And betray the first nip still to be taken.
 The cold tea is a dark pool, reflecting the screaming desolation of the race track.

-A desolation that almost makes one forget all that agitated cosiness of the passed race weekend.
-When the track had been bustling with activity and sound.
+A desolation that almost makes one forget all the agitated cosiness of yet another race weekend passed; with a track bustling with activity and sound.

 There is a widespread conception among European folk that Americans only build oval tracks.
 But those with such conviction, should just spend a race weekend at Bryar.
 It would easily persuade them of the opposite.